 At Marshgate, we want children to enjoy maths, feel challenged and empowered to improve and to see maths' importance in every day life.

-Daily maths lessons include whole class mental calculating, group and paired work and discussion, activities designed to enhance understanding of the learning objectives and a plenary/discussion to conclude the lesson and review concepts learned.
+Daily maths lessons include written and mental calulcations, group and paired work and discussion, activities designed to enhance understanding of the learning objectives and a plenary/discussion to conclude the lesson and review concepts learned.
 Formal methods of recording are introduced gradually as the children develop their mathematical skills.
 Our strong wish is that children leave Marshgate with a love of, and ability in, maths that sets them up for even deeper learning at secondary school.

 Class teachers, or the maths co-ordinator (Mr Aylett), will always be happy to answer any maths-related questions you may have throughout the year.